 Natural.
 WONF.
 Type.
 100% Organic.
 Organic Certified.
 Made with Organic.
 Organic Compliant.
-These terms, and many others, are loaded with meaning.
+These clean label terms, and many others, are loaded with meaning.
 In the minds of consumers, they might be loosely defined or not understood at all.
-For today’s food manufacturers they require specific understanding in order to comply with changing regulatory guidelines.
+For today’s food manufacturers looking to add clean label flavors, a specific understanding of key clean label terms is required in order to comply with ever-changing regulatory guidelines.

 Make no mistake—consumers care about labeling.
 Almost 90% of consumers look at a packaging’s nutrition facts panel at least some of the time when making a purchase, and more than half check it often or always.
 In addition, nearly 28% of global food and beverage launches in 2018 used one or more clean label claims.
 In the U.S., 39% of new products used clean label claims in 2018.
 What’s more, the global organic foods market continues to grow and is now valued at approximately (U.S.) $100 billion a year.

-As a food manufacturer, you have a variety of flavor labeling options to reach your clean label goals.
-Here’s a brief look at the differences between 7 key terms, using the example of flavor products that taste like Cheddar:
+As a food manufacturer, you have a variety of clean label flavor options to meet your clean label requirements.
+Here’s a brief look at the differences between 7 key clean label terms, using the example of flavor products that taste like Cheddar:

 Type – The term “Type” is introduced when the flavor is derived from natural ingredients other than the named product.
 So Natural Cheddar Type Flavor tastes like Cheddar, but could be made entirely from derivatives of some other natural source (again, Mozzarella and Parmesan are good examples, but it could be any other natural ingredient).